AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 ### Complexity Analysis

-Two elements of complexity will be analyzed: the size of SPV proofs between simplex-chains, and the network overall.
+Two elements of complexity will be analyzed: the size of SPV proofs between simplex-chains, and the network capacity overall.

 #### Tiling Complexity

 If our tiling is balanced (in the sense that a binary tree can be balanced) then the root tile has 3 children, each of which is the root node of a balanced binary tree.
 If those trees have a height of $h-1$, then each have $2^{h} - 1$ total nodes.
 The height of the trees is set to $h-1$ so that the full tiling has a height of $h$.
+There are three such trees, plus the root tile.
 The number of tiles in the full tiling is thus:
 \begin{equation}
 \begin{split}
 N_{\text{tiles}} & = 3 \cdot (2^{h} - 1) + 1 \\